Updated July 10, 2023

 Closing the Investment Gap Safely: Close-Ended Mutual Fund Schemes

-Fixed Maturity Plans or FMPs are mutual fund schemes within a specific maturity period.
+Fixed Maturity Plans, or FMPs, are mutual fund schemes within a specific maturity period.
 Schemes include debt instruments that mature in line with a particular period and earn the interest component of securities within a portfolio.
-The interest component is referred to as coupons.
-Fixed maturity plans are passively managed, and expenses incurred for this scheme are lower than actively managed schemes.
+Coupons refer to the interest component.
+Fixed maturity plans passively manage the scheme, resulting in lower expenses than actively managed schemes.

 Interval Mutual Funds: Best of Both Worlds

-Operating within the combination of open and close-ended schemes, they give investors the chance to trade units at predetermined intervals.
+Operating within the combination of open and close-ended schemes, they allow investors to trade units at predetermined intervals.